Medical Marijuana for Parkinson's Disease in Florida

 Bring a valid Florida ID and documentation from a neurologist confirming Parkinson's Disease diagnosis, current medication list, and any recent neurology clinic notes.

-Get Certified for Parkinson's Disease
+Get Your Medical Marijuana Card for Parkinson's Disease

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.